 People love to assess themselves

-Assessments are like quizzes, but longer and are normally used for self-evaluation.
-Whether it’s about personal factors like knowledge, skills and competences, or about professional benchmarking like business-unit performance, compliance or technology-readiness.
+Assessments are like leads quizzes, but longer and are normally used for self-evaluation.
+Whether it’s about personal factors like knowledge, skills, and competences, or about professional benchmarking like business-unit performance, compliance, or technology-readiness.
 It’s a great way to discover your customers’ needs/pains and plug them into your solutions.

-Pick a topic that you reckon is a focus area for your audience, and one that you (your company) excels at.
-If you’re having trouble coming up with questions, start with a set of best practices, data or benchmarks you already have.
-Turn those into a questionnaire that gets your audience to reflect on their current situation, getting them to acknowledge areas that they struggle with or need help with.
+Pick a topic that you reckon is a focus area for your audience and one that you excels at.
+If you’re having trouble coming up with questions, start with a set of best practices, data, or benchmarks you already have.
+Turn those into a questionnaire that gets your audience to reflect on their current situation.
+The point is getting them to acknowledge areas that they struggle with or need help with.

 Here are a few different ways to generate leads and opt-ins:

-3. Gate the results: Keep your questionnaire open – let people answer all the questions without requiring them to fill out anything – but gate the results.
-In other words, require your users to fill out a lead-gen form (high gate or low – you take the call depending on the offered value of the result) to access their results.
+questionnaire open – let people answer all the questions without requiring them to fill out anything – but gate the results.
+In other words, request your users to fill out a lead-gen form (high gate or low – you take the call depending on the offered value of the result) to access their results.
 Click here to preview this template.

-5. Opt-in before results: With this tactic, you’re not making it mandatory to fill out any form, but suggesting it before the results are revealed to the user.
-Here, you point out the value of subscribing to your newsletter / blog and encourage people to fill it with a highlighted CTA – and make the ‘skip this’ button less attractive.
+With this tactic, you’re not making it mandatory to fill out any form, but suggesting it before the results are revealed to the user.
+Here, you point out the value of subscribing to your newsletter/blog and encourage people to fill it with a highlighted CTA – and make the ‘skip this’ button less attractive.
 Click here to see this example.

 Capturing valuable, lead-qualifying insights

-Today’s audience is discerning; it’s getting tougher to get people to fill out those long lead-gen forms.
-With quizzes and assessments, you can ask for less in the lead-gen form, and instead, strategically place your lead qualifying questions your quiz/assessment questionnaire.
+Today’s audience is discerning; it’s getting tougher to get people to fill out those long lead-generation forms.
+With quizzes and assessments, you can ask for less and instead, strategically place your lead qualifying questions your quiz/assessment questionnaire.
 If it’s done well, your users won’t even notice it, and just continue answering as part of the experience.

 A few inspiring examples: